 Existing national drinking water advisory levels vary globally.
 For instance, Canada advises levels at 600 ppt and 200 ppt for PFOS and PFOA, respectively.
 Australia’s levels are 70 ppt and 560 ppt, and the United Kingdom recommends 300 ppt and 1,000 ppt for PFOS and PFOA.
 The levels are meant to consider a lifetime of drinking water consumption, and they are designed to provide a large margin of protection.

-3M is committed to working with the U.S. EPA, state regulatory agencies, community groups and elected officials to support continued testing to give Americans confidence in their drinking water.
+3M is committed to working with the U.S. EPA, state regulatory agencies, community groups and elected officials to help collaboratively share our knowledge and address this issue.

 PFAS stands for a broad group of perfluoroalkyl and polyfluoroalkyl substances.
 The group contains several categories and classes of durable chemicals and materials with properties that included oil, water, temperature, chemical and fire resistance, as well as electrical insulating properties.

 Processes to commercially produce PFAS were first developed in the 1940s.
 In the 1950s, 3M began manufacturing PFOA and PFOS, two types of PFAS, for product applications because of their ability to repel water, protect surfaces, resist heat and many other useful properties.

 While some research has indicated possible associations with certain biomarkers or health outcomes in people for PFOA and PFOS, results across studies examining these endpoints have found either inconsistent or conflicting observations and do not show causation.
 3M and other leading experts around the world continue to research PFAS to look for potential health issues.